Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Michael/project-description.md

 2.1.
 Which region has more conservative viewpoints regarding the role a mother should play in the family?
 Which region has more egalitarian viewpoints?

 2.2.
 Make a wonderful graph!
 It should visualize the regional differences between East and West Germany according to these different values on the role of woman in families.
+Think for yourself what kind of graph would suit best to visualize this.

+### Task 3 (optional)

+  If you really want to show of you can also think about other variables in the Dataset who could effect fertility intentions (frt68, frt69).
+For example: What role does trust in institutions play?
+What happens with the correlation beween satisfaction with relationship and fertility intentions, when we control for trust in institutions?
+  You can research the Dataset for yourself for potential variables and questions that could be relevant for fertility intentions.
+  In the end, if you really want to show off, you can also do a multiple regression analysis to see which variables have the biggest effect on fertility intentions.

+  Finally, you can think about policies, that would improve fertility rates based on the results of your analysis.
+For example: If you find out that people with low trust in institutions are less likely to have children, you could think about policies that would increase trust in institutions.